Silvestre S. Herrera: Later years

+Medal of Honor citation

 Portrait of Valor

 From the book Medal of Honor: Portraits of Valor Beyond the Call of Duty:

 Silvestre Herrera was twenty-seven years old, married with three children, and working in his hometown of Phoenix, Arizona, when he was drafted into the Army in January 1944.
 Men with families were no longer exempt from the service – in basic training, he met another draftee who said he was the father of eight.

 Private First Class Herrera's company landed in Italy, by this time largely under Allied control, as part of the 142nd Infantry in the summer of 1944.
 That fall they landed in France at Marseille and took a troop train to the front.
 By the end of the year, as his unit reached France, it began to encounter resistance from the retreating Germans.
 When the fighting became heavy by the spring of 1945, Herrera had to concede a grudging respect for the enemy, regarding them as "muy machos."

 On March 15, Herrera's platoon was advancing along a wooded road near the French town of Mertzwiller when it ran into two German machine-gun emplace-ments.
 Caught in a deadly crossfire between the two guns, the GIs dived for cover.
 Fearing that his comrades would be cut to pieces, Herrera stood up and ran toward the closest enemy position, firing his rifle from the hip.
 He tossed two grenades at the machine-gun nest; the concussion knocked the Germans down.
 Then he was on them, and all eight soldiers threw down their weapons and surrendered to him.